minkeymouse/nowcasting-kr/ISSUES.md

   - **KOIPALL.G**: DDFM sMAE=0.69 (21.7x better than DFM sMAE=14.97) - excellent
   - **KOWRCCNSE**: DDFM sMAE=0.50 (5.6x better than DFM sMAE=2.78) - excellent
 - ⚠️ **Phase 0 not executed**: Correlation structure analysis function exists but has not been run yet - can be done immediately without training (~15 minutes)
-- ⚠️ **This iteration**: Updated documentation (STATUS.md, ISSUES.md, CONTEXT.md) to accurately reflect current state - no code changes, no experiments, no table/plot regeneration
+- ⚠️ **This iteration**: Regenerated all tables and plots from current experiment results (Dec 9 08:39), updated documentation (STATUS.md, ISSUES.md, CONTEXT.md) to reflect regeneration

 **Quick Action Reference:**
 1. **IMMEDIATE (No training needed)**: Run Phase 0 correlation analysis - see "PRIORITY 0" below